cue-lang/cue/doc/tutorial/basics/json.md

 CUE is an extension of JSON.
 This improves familiarity and makes it easy to get going quickly.

-In its simplist use case, CUE can substitute for a more pleasent way to write JSON.
+In its simplest use case, CUE can substitute for a more pleasant way to write JSON.